martpet/trip-pics/README.md

 (work in progress)

-## Development setup
+## Setup development environment

-Ask the administrator to create for you a personal AWS account, or provide the ID of an existing AWS account.
+Ask the administrator to create a personal AWS account for you, or provide him with the ID of an existing AWS account.

 ### Bootstrap your AWS account for CDK